-*Note that if you hold one of the degrees listed below, you are considered to meet the requirements regarding relevance of academic qualifications within cultural theory, cultural analysis or ethnographic methods.
+If you hold one of the degrees listed below, you are considered to automatically meet the requirements regarding relevance of academic qualifications.

-- BA in European Ethnology, University of Copenhagen.
+- European Ethnology from The University of Copenhagen

-- BSc in Sociology and Cultural Analysis, University of Southern Denmark.
+- Sociology and Cultural Analysis from University of Southern Denmark

 - A Bachelor’s degree from the Faculty of Humanities or the Faculty of Social Sciences at The University of Copenhagen, with a minimum of 10 ECTS credits of the Bachelor’s elective in European Ethnology from The University of Copenhagen.

 In order to proceed with your application, please refer to the application procedure